dotnet/docs-maui/docs/deployment/nativeaot.md

 ### Observability and telemetry

 Tracing of .NET MAUI applications on mobile platforms is enabled through [dotnet-dsrouter](/dotnet/core/diagnostics/dotnet-dsrouter) which connects diagnostic tooling with .NET applications running on iOS and Mac Catalyst, over TCP/IP.
 However, Native AOT is currently not compatible with this scenario as it doesn't support EventPipe/DiagnosticServer components built with the TCP/IP stack.
+Observability is still achievable explicitly in the code.

 ### Development-time diagnostics